 It has been suggested this

 unusual metal association is the result of orogenic evolution in an area

 where pre-existing intracratonic basins, containing extensive evaporite

 sequences, have produced anomalously saline ore fluids, and in turn,

 transport of base metals.

-Kenex's final Finland prospectivity model will be used to assess
+Kenex's final Finland prospectivity model was used to assess

 Industry, and has provided a valuable mineral exploration tool for clients

 looking for prospective areas not yet covered by mineral exploration